spiral/docs/templater/basics.md

 </block:content>
 ```

-> One of the nice side effects of using spiral Templater is that any IDE or editor will treat its tags as normal html/xml tags, as a result your content will be nicely indented and mistakes highlighted.
+> One of the nicer side effects of using the spiral Templater is that any IDE or editor will treat its' tags as normal html/xml tags.
+As a result, your content will be nicely indented and any mistakes will be highlighted.

-The resulting html will look exactly the same as before, however our view is now much smaller in size.
-Let's try to walk through our template to understand what we just did.
+The resulting HTML will look exactly the same as before.
+However, our view is now much smaller in size.
+Let's examine our template to understand what we just did.
-First of all we declared that our view file must extend the parent template "layouts.basic".
-Because we are allowed to use path seperators in html tags - "." will be replaced with "/", which will allow the templater to extend our desired "layouts/basic" view (the current view namespace [default] will be used).
+First of all, we declared that our view file must extend the parent template "layouts.basic".
+Because we are allowed to use the path seperators in html tags the - "." will be replaced with "/", which allows the templater to extend our desired "layouts/basic" view (the current view namespace [default] will be used).

-Next, in the extends tag we declared a tag attribute "title", this definition tells the parent layout to replace the "title" block with the given value.
+Next, in the extends tag, we declared a tag attribute "title".
+This definition tells the parent layout to replace the "title" block with the given value.
 These block definitions can be used for simple html strings and php code.

-Secondly, we created an html (xml) tag named "block:content" for the same purpose as for title.
-Because we want to specify content with inner html tags (in our case a) we can't use short, attribute like, definitions.
+Then, we created an html (xml) tag named "block:content" for the same purpose as our title.
+Because we want to specify the content with inner html tags (in our case a) we can't use short, attribute like, definitions.

-> Templater tokenizes html code before processing it, this means that you can not use `<` and `>` symbols in any of your tag attribute as it will be invalid html.
-We can always use longer blocks definition like in case of "<block:content>".
+> Templater tokenizes html code before processing it.
+This means that you can not use `<` and `>` symbols in any of your tag attribute as it create invalid html.
+We can always use longer blocks definition for example like "<block:content>".
 We can demonstrate that both definitions are identical by rewriting our template:

 ```html
 <extends:layouts.basic/>